 Rashid, Adil – Holder of a card which has been marked.

 Reverse Swing – Linkage to use of sandpaper yet to be proven in Australian climate.

 Reverse Sweep – Often used tactic used in the Subcontinent to help counter the threat of spin.
 Just never ever get out playing the shoot.
 See Poor Shot.

 Right Kind of Family – Essential component of an England captain.
 Qualifications include not being remotely like most people in England who play or watch cricket, but being very like most people in the ECB.

 Ronay, Barney – If he were an ice cream, he’d lick himself.

 Root, Joe – Captain of England, with all the charisma of a damp rag.
-Has a Conversion Rate problem.
+Had a Conversion Rate problem until this summer.
 Allergic to the number Three.